Photo: Photo by Brandonrush, CC BY-SA 3.0 via Wikimedia Commons · CC BY-SA 3.0

 Similar Destinations

-Grant County Courthouse on the public square in Sheridan, Arkansas, a 1964 Greek Revival building
+The 1964 Greek Revival Grant County Courthouse on the public square in Sheridan, Arkansas, photographed on a clear summer day.

 Museum / Historical Site